fused-effects/fused-effects/docs/reinterpreting_effects.md

 `InterpretC` is an effect carrier that is intended for prototyping new effects that passes a callback function each occurence of the specified effect type that is called via `send`.
-One trick that can be useful is to intercept an effect, operate on the effect, and then re-`send` the effect.
+One trick that can be useful is to intercept an effect, operate on the effect, and then re-`send` the effect (a.k.a. interposition).
 In other words, it's perfectly valid to have multiple handlers for the same effect type and dispatch to the ones higher in the effect stack!
 Let's use this approach to time and log our HTTP requests: